What happens if you get in an accident without insurance?

 At-fault accidents without insurance

-If you are at fault for an accident and have insurance, it would likely cover accident-related damages up to your policy’s coverage limits.
-However, if you cause an accident while driving without insurance, you may face serious consequences and out-of-pocket expenses, including but not limited to:
+If you are at fault for an accident and have insurance, your policy will likely cover accident-related damages up to your coverage limits.
+However, if you cause an accident without insurance, you may face steep out-of-pocket expenses and other headaches, including but not limited to:

-- Repair and replacement costs: You are typically responsible for paying for the damages you caused.
-That means repairing or replacing any vehicles and property that you damaged.
+- Repair and replacement costs: You are typically financially responsible for the damage you caused in an accident.
+That includes repairing or replacing any vehicles and property.

-- Medical expenses: If the other driver, their passengers or anyone outside your vehicle was injured in the accident, you might be responsible for paying for their medical expenses.
+- Medical expenses: If the other driver, their passengers or anyone outside your vehicle was injured in the accident you are at fault for, you might be responsible for paying for their medical expenses.

-- Legal fees: If you cannot pay for the damages you caused, the other driver could potentially sue you for compensation, including the cost of their legal fees.
+- Legal fees: If you cannot pay for the damages you caused, the other driver could potentially sue you for compensation.
+It is possible you would need to pay for their legal fees and court judgments against you.

 - Required forms: Some states may require that you have an SR-22 or FR-44 on file with your DMV before reinstating your license.
 These forms prove to the state that you are maintaining auto insurance coverage.
 You will need to obtain car insurance at this point since these forms are filed directly by insurance companies.